- Home

 5 Steps to Set Up a Business in Saudi Arabia.

-Setting up a business in Saudi Arabia follows a structured process that mainly requires registering with the Ministry of Investment (MISA) and the Ministry of Commerce (MOC).
-The key steps include obtaining an investment license, reserving and registering the company’s name, drafting and notarizing the Articles of Association, acquiring a Commercial Registration (CR), and registering with the Chamber of Commerce.
+Setting up a business in Saudi Arabia follows a defined regulatory workflow covering investment licensing through MISA, commercial registration with the Ministry of Commerce, and statutory compliance onboarding.
+The key steps include obtaining an investment licence, reserving and registering the company’s name, drafting and notarising the Articles of Association, acquiring a Commercial Registration (CR), and registering with the Chamber of Commerce.
 Additionally, it is essential to comply with government regulations, especially those related to taxation and social insurance.

-Choose your business activities and legal structure: Choose the specific business activities your company will provide in Saudi Arabia and the right legal structure for your company [e.g., Sole Establishment, Limited Liability Company (LLC), Joint Stock Company (JSC), Branch of a Foreign Company, Simplified Joint Stock Company (SJSC), Joint Venture]
+Choose your business activities and legal structure: Choose the specific business activities your company will provide in Saudi Arabia and the right legal structure for your company — for example, Sole Establishment, Limited Liability Company (LLC), Joint Stock Company (JSC), Branch of a Foreign Company, Simplified Joint Stock Company (SJSC), or Joint Venture.

 Prepare Documents: Collect the required documents, including the company's Memorandum and Articles of Association, business license, certificate of incorporation, board resolution, and Power of Attorney.